Loudest NFL Stadiums, Ranked

 Arrowhead has consistently held the title as the NFL's loudest stadium for some time — decibel level readings be damned.
 It's safe to say that Green Bay Packers fans at Lambeau Stadium are the only other fanbase that can relate to the Kansas City Chiefs fans and their long-term, home-field dedication to their team.

 That said, no fanbase can compare when it comes to sheer, ear-splitting, beer-chugging volume.
 And they've had plenty to cheer for lately.
-The Chiefs won their first Super Bowl in 50 years following the 2019 season and have played in the AFC Championship Game five consecutive times.
+The Chiefs won their first Super Bowl in 50 years following the 2019 season and won another two in 2023 and 2024.